BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 These two galaxies (bright central spots) are merging currently, or at least were 23 million years ago when the light started its journey to us, which is what it means to be 23 million light years away (though NASA and Wikipedia disagree on this).
 To appear at this size at that distance, that puts the galaxy at about 77,000 light years across, which is fairly stadard for spiral galaxies.
 With this image, we're getting into _serious effort_ territory with three hours of data in one sitting.
-Largely due to the distance, galaxies are much fainter, and require more time to get a good low-noise iamge.
+Largely due to the distance, galaxies are much fainter, and require more time to get a good low-noise image.

 To some extent I can compensate for galaxies being dimmer targets in post processing by setting lower black levels, or applying harder stretches, but if you look closely you can see that begins to reveal imperfections in the background flatness.
 These imperfections are _largely_ due to light (the street lights and porch lights referenced earlier) getting to the camera sensor by routes other than the primary and secondary mirror, which turn up as light or dark areas in an otherwise flat background.